Distance Education Courses for Over 18s

-With Wolsey Hall home study you can learn wherever and whenever you want.
+With Wolsey Hall distance education courses you can learn wherever and whenever you want.
 So you can fit your studies around your other commitments.

 You’ll be a more effective person when you’ve completed your course.
 You’ll have demonstrated a commitment to improving your knowledge and skills.
 Both should make you more attractive to an existing or prospective employer.